uzzielperez/Analyses/README.md

 4.)
 Run Plotter <br />

 ## Analysis_vx
+0.)
+Configure and run eoshelper.py to get full paths (quite LONG!) to the CRAB ntuples. <br />
 1.)
 Configure Input and Output path and files in merge.py.
 To merge, run
 ```bash